coolwonny/Wallet/README.md

         return NetworkAPI.broadcast_tx_testnet(signed_tx)
 ```

-Once you've signed the transaction, you will need to send it to the designated blockchain network.
+Once we've signed the transaction, we will need to send it to the designated blockchain network.

 ## Send some transactions!